tow3rs/catapult-v3-smartnic-re/README.md

 When connected to a computer via USB, these boards are recognized as standard FTDI COM ports.
 Even though some tools such TopJTAG Probe or OpenOCD allows to use the FTDI ports as JTAG programmers, the Quartus tools doesn't recognize these devices as valid programming hardware.
 The following options are reliable to make Quartus tools work:
+ - The [jtag-mpsse-blaster](https://github.com/tow3rs/jtag-mpsse-blaster) project allows to use these boards with Quartus tools in Windows and Linux systems.
  - Jan Marjanovič's project https://github.com/j-marjanovic/jtag-quartus-ft232h, allows using the FT232H as a JTAG interface for use with Quartus tools in Linux environments.
  - Applying a small patch to the [Arrow USB Programmer](https://shop.trenz-electronic.de/Download/?path=Trenz_Electronic/Software/Drivers/Arrow_USB_Programmer) lib/dll allows any FTDI chip that implements the MPSSE protocol such as FT2232D, FT2232H, FT4232H or FT232H to be used as USB Blaster by Quartus tools in Windows or Linux environments.

 Anyways, a standard Altera USB Blaster connected on the J5 Header works like a charm.
-Note that some cheap USB Blaster clones doest work in these boards.
+Note that some cheap USB Blaster clones doesn't work in these boards.

 #### Configuring the retimer (DS250DF8) for 40/50Gbps Ethernet connectivity
 According to the datasheet, on power up, the retimer is configured by default to operate at a rate of 25 Gbps per channel.